wp-plugins/events-manager-extended/readme.txt

 * Bugfix: #_IMAGEURL didn't return the location image url for events (it worked ok for locations itself)
 * Bugfix: wordpress inserts canonical url's since 3.0, but these point to the page url.
 Fixed so the correct canonical url is inserted for single locations or events.
 * Bugfix: get rid of some php notices in the event creation form

+= 4.0.1 =
+* Bugfix: price can now be more than two digits